kaleLetendre/Multi-Modal-Automation-Suite/README.md

 Setup and Usage
 ---------------
+*please give credit and link the project if it is used in anything else*
 1. Place the images you want to monitor in the `images` folder.
 2. For each image, create a corresponding Python script in the `scripts` folder.
 This script will be executed when its associated image is detected.
 3. Adjust settings in `master_values.json` as needed.